cs231n/cs231n.github.io/optimization-2.md

 **Work with small, explicit examples**.
 Some people may find it difficult at first to derive the gradient updates for some vectorized expressions.
 Our recommendation is to explicitly write out a minimal vectorized example, derive the gradient on paper and then generalize the pattern to its efficient, vectorized form.

+Erik Learned-Miller has also written up a longer related document on taking matrix/vector derivatives which you might find helpful.
+[Find it here](http://cs231n.stanford.edu/vecDerivs.pdf).

 <a name='summary'></a>

 ### Summary